 Lack of meaning is an elusive idea, so it’s hard to grab by the throat.
 The key thing to know is that people tend not to like working for no other reason than money.
 It’s especially true when it comes down to more creative work, like software development.
 So, you should always be clear on what you’re currently working on in terms of the big picture and how it helps your company, your client, and their clients.

-The very best practice you should always follow is to address the issue head-on.
+Leadership and work-life balance is a big topic, but the very best practice you should always follow is to address any issue head-on.